TJ interviews: Nissan's Nora Mickelsson

 Tell me a bit about yourself and your career in L&D.

 Learning and development is in my blood.
 During my university years in Estonia I worked as a language instructor at a private educational institution as well as freelancing.
-Then I moved to America and started working as a map making specialist at navigation technologies company but within five years I moved into part-time technical training role.
+Then I moved to America and started working as a map making specialist at navigation technologies company but within 1.5 years I moved into part-time technical training role.